You ever wonder how often should 4C hair be washed?

 You want to address the needs of your hair first rather than focusing on your type 4 curl/kink patterns.
 For example, if you have a dry scalp and colored hair, you may want to use an anti-dandruff on your scalp or color-specific shampoo products on your hair.

-Hair health is also a great indicator of internal health, while some ladies drink celery juice for good health and hair others having very damaging diets.
+Hair health is also a great indicator of internal health and how often should 4C hair be washed, while some ladies drink celery juice for good health and hair others having very damaging diets.

 These are all MAJOR factors to consider when deciding how often 4c hair should be washed.